• To receive more information on GridON, please contact us

 Power-electronics Fault Current Limiting Interrupter (FCLi)

 The FCLi is a series-connected solid-state based device which interrupts network current and limits transient voltages to acceptable levels, instantly upon detection of short circuit conditions.
 The FCLi is using a proprietary detection algorithm to sense faults.
-It then limits and interrupts excessive fault infeed from the generator to the grid within microseconds, long before the first current peak.
-The FCLi also protects private generators from fault currents which flow in their direction, and can rapidly disconnect the generator upon loss of mains.
-Once the short-circuit condition is cleared, the FCLi will immediately resumes to its normal conducting state.
-The use of power electronics enables fast recovery and return to service after each interruption operation, within seconds.
+It then limits and interrupts excessive fault infeed from the generator to the grid within few milliseconds, well before the first current peak (typically, within 0.5 millisecond).
+The FCLi also protects private generators from fault currents which flow in their direction.
+Once the short-circuit condition is cleared, the FCLi immediately resumes normal conducting state.
+The use of power electronics enables fast recovery and immediate return to service after each interruption operation, without replacing any parts and without coming to site.

-As fault current breaking elements, the solid-state based FCLi is using off-the-shelf power electronic devices (IGBT) that have accumulated extensive experience in commercial power systems.
 The FCLi was successfully tested at KEMA Labs, where it was subjected to multiple prospective fault currents – phase-to-earth, phase-to-phase and three-phase up to 25kA RMS, and fully interrupted the currents well before the first peak.
 The FCLi has undergone extensive factory acceptance tests such as functional tests, temperature rise tests and dielectric tests including lightning impulse test at 95kV.
-The FCLi technology is patent pending.

-Using FCLi to connect a 5MW generator at 11kV
+Using FCLi to connect a 12MVA generator at 11kV

 Power-electronics Fault Current Limiter Diverter (FCLd)

-By mitigating the fault current contribution from one or more transformers in the substation, the utility is able to connect multiple transformers and approve connection of additional private generation capacity, while ensuring that prospective fault current will always be kept within the network protection limits.
+By mitigating the fault current contribution from one or more transformers in the substation, the utility can connect multiple transformers and approve connection of additional private generation capacity, while ensuring that prospective fault current will always be kept within equipment limits.
 Without the FCLd, the fault level exceeds the equipment ratings when the bus-tie circuit breaker is closed, and/or when the private generation is in operation.
 With the FCLd in operation, it will limit the fault current contribution from the transformer to the downstream equipment, allowing safe operation within the equipment ratings.

-a single FCLd protects the 33kV network from fault current contribution from 6 LV generators.
+A single FCLd protects the 33kV network from fault current contribution from 6 LV generators.
 Without FCLd, the connection of the generator sets will drive the fault current beyond the 33kV substation equipment ratings.
-With an FCLd, the fault current contribution from the generator sets is significantly limited, allowing the 33kV substation to operate within its equipment ratings.
+With an FCLd, the fault current contribution from the generator sets is reduced, allowing the 33kV substation to operate within its equipment ratings.

 Saturated-core Fault Current Limiter (FCL)

-The FCL is a passive, self-triggered system – imposing high impedance during fault condition.
+The FCL is a passive, self-triggered system – presenting high impedance during fault condition and low impedance in normal operation.
 The FCL combines proprietary concept of electromagnetic flux alteration on a saturated core with conventional power transformer technology.
-The proprietary concept is utilizing the non-linear magnetic characteristic of iron core to introduce very high impedance to the grid during fault conditions.
+The proprietary concept utilizes the non-linear magnetic characteristic of iron core to introduce very high impedance to the grid during fault conditions.
 The unique geometry of the FCL enables significant increase of impedance during fault, providing ample current limiting.
-The FCL technology was granted several patents.

 The FCL’s variable-impedance system responds instantaneously to current spikes long before the first peak, suppresses fault current for its entire duration, and recovers immediately following fault clearance – being always ready for consecutive faults.